Physics Models in MCNP

 c Temperature-dependent data

-MT1 lwtr.01t $ H2O at different temperatures
+c MT1 lwtr.01t $ H2O at ~350K (pick ONE)

-MT1 lwtr.10t $ (use appropriate temperature)
+MT1 lwtr.10t $ H2O at ~293K (use one per material)

-c Free gas treatment (backup)
+c Free gas thermal treatment is the default when

 Performance Optimization